HamKaz/hexo-theme-simple/README.md

 ## Closing
-Thanks for your attention on this hexo theme.
+Thanks for your attention to this repository.
-It can fork and be able to custom.

-If you want to contact to me, please send direct message to my SNS account.